 *Cold water will usually reduce itching and produce temporary relief.
 It doesn’t really matter how the water is applied, but it must be at least cool.
 This effect doesn’t last long, usually less than one-half hour.

 *Shampooing can oftentimes be used to control the itching.
 This normally has a more lasting effect than the cold water alone, but will not “cure” the problem.
-It’s always important to take an “inside-outside” approach and address the diet and nutritional supplements in addition to topical products that can help alleviate itchy symptoms.
+It’s always important to take a holistic, “inside-outside” approach and address the diet and nutritional supplements in addition to topical products that can help alleviate itchy symptoms.
 There are many types of natural and therapeutic shampoos available depending on your pet’s individual needs.
-We can help you find a good option for you and of course our self service dog wash makes it easy to give your pet the relief they need.
-For some situations you may need a prescription shampoo from your veterinarian.
+We can help you find a good option for you and of course, our self-service dog wash makes it easy to give your pet the relief they need.
+For some situations, you may need a prescription shampoo from your veterinarian.